Prakhar-Agarwal-byte/RemindMeThere/README.md

 The app works perfectly fine for Android devices upto Android 9.

-Made with love by Prakhar Agarwal
+Made with love:heart: by Prakhar Agarwal